Vasysik/yt-dlp-host/README.md

 - **Parameters:**
   - `url` (required): The URL of the live stream to be downloaded.
   - `audio_format` (optional): The [format](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#format-selection) of the audio.
 Default is "bestaudio".
+  - `output_format` (optional): The output audio format (mp3, m4a, opus, flac, wav, etc.).
+Default is original format.
   - `start` (optional): The starting point in seconds for the stream recording.
+Default is 0.
   - `duration` (required): The length of the recording in seconds from the start point.
 - **Permissions:** Requires the `get_live_audio` permission.
 - **Response:**